Ballyboden's All-Ireland Adventure Very Much A Community Affair

 The Dublin champions have been pushed every step of the way en route to Saturday’s All-Ireland semi-final.
 No more so than in their recent Leinster final when a couple of late, late scores from Warren Egan and Ryan Basquel helped sneak them over the line against Carlow’s Eire Og.

-Clayton struggles to explain where they’re believing that they can close out tight games comes from.
+Clayton struggles to explain where the belief that they can close out tight games comes from.
 What he does know though is that both the management and the players of Ballyboden have a never-say-die attitude.

 “I don’t even know how we practice that, I don’t know where the belief comes from.
 In the last couple of years, we feel like when it gets down to five or ten minutes to go and we’re within a goal, we feel like we have enough that we can punch through.